d-dd/Yukari/README.md

 **Dependencies:**
 Python 2.x
 Twisted
 Twisted Autobahn

 **Requirements:**
 Cytube server to connect to
-An account with moderator or higher rank in the channel to connec to
+An account with moderator or higher rank in a channel

 **Installation:**
 python createDb.py